-A timely warning notice will generally be provided as soon as reasonably practicable after the crime has been reported to UUDPS, a determination has been made that the report is credible, and the determination has been made that the crime presents a serious or continuing threat to the campus community.
+A timely warning notice will generally be provided without delay after the crime has been reported to UUDPS, a determination has been made that the report is credible, and the determination has been made that the crime presents a serious or continuing threat to the campus community.
 The University Communications Office, in consultation with UUDPS, the Office of General Counsel, and other university departments, as appropriate, will craft and issue the timely warning.

-Timely warnings are designed to inform the campus community about threatening situations and to provide sufficient information to allow members of the community to protect themselves from harm.
+Timely warnings are designed

+to inform the campus community about threatening situations and to provide sufficient information to allow members of the community to protect themselves from harm.
 Timely warnings will typically include, the date, time and nature of the offense, a brief description of the known circumstances, a physical description of the suspect(s), actions taken by law enforcement, a request for witnesses to contact UUDPS and any appropriate crime prevention tips and safety advice.
 Timely warnings will not identify the victim.
 Timely warnings might exclude details of the offense that are unnecessary to protect the campus community and could compromise the law enforcement investigation.

-University Communications, in consultation with other university departments will determine the appropriate method(s) for distributing a timely warning to ensure it reaches the entire campus community.
-The methods will depend upon the nature of the threat to the campus community.
 Timely warnings can be delivered through various methods, including but not limited to, text, email, social media, flier, electronic bulletin board and/or by website postings.